 Know your colours

 Think about your wedding colours too.
 You may want to incorporate your hues and a motif (if you have one) into your wedding invitations—and then carry them throughout the rest of your wedding paper (like the escort cards, menus and ceremony programs) for a cohesive look.
 While ivory, cream, or white card stock paired with a black or gold font is the classic choice for formal wedding invitations, you can also brighten your invites with colourful or metallic fonts, paper stock, envelopes and liners.
-Just keep readability in mind when choosing your colours (more on that later).
+Keep readability in mind when choosing your colours (more on that later).

 Wedding Invitation Shapes & Sizes

 A 115mm by 160mm rectangular card is the standard size and shape for wedding invitations.
 But couples are channelling more playful or modern vibes with circular, scalloped and square invitations.
-Don’t forget to consider that veering away from the standard envelope size can increase the postage—bulky or extra-large invites may cost more to send.
+Don’t forget that veering away from the standard envelope size can increase the postage—bulky or extra-large invites may cost more to send.

 - Tri-Fold: invitations fold into thirds, accordion-style.
 These styles often cost more than the standard invitation.